compatriot/compatriot/README.md

 What it does now
 ----------------

-* Goes to the root path of a Rack app in firefox and chrome and takes a screenshot in each.
+* In firefox and chrome, visits a list of paths to a Rack app and takes a screenshot on each page.
 * Stores the screenshot in `tmp/results/_timestamp_/_browser_/`
 * Creates `tmp/results/_timestamp_/index.html` that shows thumbnails of each screenshot plus a diff of the two in a table for easy comparison.